thaiyenphung/2143-OOP-PhungThai/Assignments/P01/README.md

 ## What’s This Project About?

-We’re using a real Nobel Prize dataset stored in a `.json` file.
+I'm using a real Nobel Prize dataset stored in a `.json` file.
 The goal is to create a program that can:

 - Search for laureates by year, name, category, ID, or motivation
 - Add new laureates to the database
 - Update motivation for a laureate
 - Delete a laureate by ID

-We also built a **terminal menu** using `InquirerPy` so it’s interactive and beginner-friendly!
+The project also includes an interactive **terminal menu** built with `InquirerPy`, so it's user-friendly and easy to navigate.

 ---